Nicole Banecki

-Nicole Banecki (born 3 September 1988) is a German footballer who plays for Bayer 04 Leverkusen.
+Nicole Banecki (born 3 September 1988) is a German footballer.

+International career

+Born in Germany, Banecki is of Cameroonian descent.
 She made her debut in the German national team on 7 March 2008 against Finland.

 Banecki played for Germany at the 2008 FIFA U-20 Women's World Cup finals in Chile.

+Personal life

+Banecki was born in Germany to a German father and Cameroonian mother.
+Her brother Francis and twin sister Sylvie are professional footballers in Germany.
+Her uncle Marcel Mahouvé was a Cameroonian footballer.